This article is updated in March 2021

 Test automation is the rage right now in Agile development environments.
 And for a good reason.
 Automation works great for executing smoke or regression tests.
-It also helps testing teams to prepare the test data and execute complex test cases, involve a lot of data, or are located on different platforms.
+It also helps testing teams to prepare the test data and execute complex test cases, involve a lot of data, or get located on different platforms.

 Test automation frameworks can bring testing teams plenty of benefits, but only as long as they know how to efficiently manage common test automation challenges.
 When used right, automation can boost the productivity of your team and enhance the quality of your products.